-- Complaints, compliance specifications, amendments to either, notices of hearing, final Board Orders and Administrative Law Judge decisions in unfair labor practice cases and in connection with 10(k) hearings, and cover letters which do not invite a response.
-However, written communications conveying substantive information or inviting a response which may accompany any of these documents must be addressed to and served exclusively on the attorney unless the attorney has consented to service on the party or person. - Notices of hearing, decisions, orders, reports, supplemental decisions, and certifications in representation cases consent of the attorney, such documents can be sent only to the attorney.
+• Complaints, compliance specifications, amendments to either, notices of hearing, final Board Orders and Administrative Law Judge decisions in unfair labor practice cases and in connection with 10(k) hearings, and cover letters which do not invite a response.
+However, written communications conveying substantive information or inviting a response

+9 Service of post complaint litigation documents such as motions, briefs, and exceptions, as well as compliance related documents, should be exclusive to the attorney unless the attorney has consented to service on the party or person.